Top 10 Tips About Antique Rugs

 8. Keep it even.

 The sun ages everything, from our furniture to our faces.
 The natural vegetables dyes used in the antique rugs we sell are extremely long-lasting and age beautifully over time with even sun exposure.
 If you keep your rug in a space that receives uneven sun exposure, like in a room with windows on only one side, rotate it every year or so.
-This will keep the color even over time and protect it from showing foot traffic patterns.
+This will keep the color even over time and protect it from showing foot traffic patterns, or let it wear with character!

 9. Go pro every 3-5 years.

 We professionally clean each rug before sale, and we provide professional cleaning and restoration services to you whether you bought your antique rug from us or not.
 Professional cleaning is a careful, skilled process that protects the natural oils present in wool and silk yarns.
-To maintain the natural luster and vivid color of your antique rug and extend its life, we recommend professionally cleaning your rug once every three to five years.
+To maintain the natural luster and vivid color of your antique rug and extend its life, we recommend professionally cleaning your rug once every three to five years, or as you see fit based on traffic and history.

 10. With repairs, the sooner the better.